Improved Prediction of Settling Behaviour of Solid Particles through Machine Learning Analysis of Experimental Retention Time Data: Introduction

-The first experimental study of inertial particles settling through an interfacial layer of finite thickness is by~\citet{fernando1999}.
+\review{In the suggested parameter regime,} the first experimental study of inertial particles settling through an interfacial layer of finite thickness is by~\citet{fernando1999}.
 The authors used a water-alcohol-brine system and particles in the ranges $1.5 < Re_1 < 15$, $3 < Fr_1 < 10$.
 The authors attributed the particle slowdown to the additional drag force due to caudal fluid.
 In addition, they mentioned the plausible contribution of internal waves or modification of flow structure around the particle due to the density gradient~\cite{fernando1999}.
 However, the authors studied only the time it took the spheres to reach minimum velocity and did not investigate the phenomena in the denser bottom layer after the particles crossed the interface.
+Therefore, we do not have their estimate of the \review{retention time (as it requires the tracking of the particle within the bottom layer), and thus cannot infer} the particles' delay time $\tau$. \review{This prevents us from using their measurements to train or validate our model}.

 \citet{Abaid2004} performed similar experiments with sharper interfaces in the ranges of $1 \leq h/a \leq 5$, $ 20 < Re_1 < 450$, and $ 5 < Fr_1 < 20$.
-Note that the range does not mean that authors changed parameters systematically, it only marks the minimal and maximal values.
+Note that the range does not mean that authors changed parameters systematically; it only marks the minimal and maximal values.
 In Fig.~\ref{fig:Re_Fr_map}, the pink rectangle marks the parameter range of the reported measurements of~\cite{Abaid2004}.
-Despite the similar range of Reynolds numbers, the authors observed different caudal wake effects and reported a ``temporal levitation'' phenomenon, where spheres momentarily reverse their motion upwards, against gravity. \citet{Abaid2004} formulated a closure model as an additional virtual mass with its own degree of freedom, mimicking a caudal wake that moves upwards when the particle moves downwards.
+Despite the similar range of Reynolds numbers to those of \cite{fernando1999}, the authors observed different caudal wake effects and reported a ``temporal levitation'' phenomenon, where spheres momentarily reverse their motion upwards, against gravity. \citet{Abaid2004} formulated a closure model as an additional virtual mass with its own degree of freedom, mimicking a caudal wake that moves upwards when the particle moves downwards.
 The authors did report prolonged time periods until the sphere regained steady state motion in the bottom layer, but did not study any time scales.